 Generally, a political organization is treated as an organization exempt from tax.
-Certain political organizations, however, must file an annual income tax return, Form 1120-POL, for any year it has any political organization taxable income in excess of the \$100 specific deduction allowed under section 527 of the Code.
-In addition, for tax years beginning after June 30, 2000, a political organization that has \$25,000 or more in gross receipts for the tax year is also required to file Form 1120-POL, even if it has no taxable income.
+Certain political organizations, however, must file an annual income tax return, Form 1120-POL, for any year they have political organization taxable income in excess of the \$100 specific deduction allowed under section 527 of the Code.

-For tax years beginning after June 30, 2000, a political organization that has \$25,000 or more in gross receipts for the tax year must file Form 990 or 990-EZ (and Schedule B of the form).
-See Forms 990 and 990-EZ, earlier.
+A political organization that has \$25,000 (\$100,000 for a qualified state or local political organization) or more in gross receipts for the tax year must file Form 990 or 990-EZ (and Schedule B of the form), unless excepted.
+See Forms 990 and 990-EZ.